 This from scratch tuna casserole is comfort in a dish!!
+No canned cream of anything soup in this one!
 You won’t believe how easy it is to make a rich and creamy sauce with no dairy and only clean ingredients!
 This casserole is especially flexible as it can be adapted for paleo, keto, AND Whole30 diets!

 I worked out a recipe for this some months back when I had a plethora of tuna in the pantry to be used.
 I have tried multiple recipes over the last couple of years and just kept tweaking to find a recipe I liked best.